Connecticut cherry blossoms are not native.

 The state is home to several waterfalls including some of the best state parks in Connecticut:

-- Kent Falls, Kent
+- Kent Falls, in the charming small town of Kent

 - Enders Falls, West Granby

 - Mill Pond Falls, Newington